varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 -f          Prefer the X-Forwarded-For HTTP header over client.ip in
 	    the log output.

--I regex    Include log entries which match the specified regular expression.
-If neither -I nor -i is specified,
-	    all log entries are included.

--i tag      Include log entries with the specified tag.
-If neither -I nor -i is specified, all log entries are included.
+-o	    Filter log output to request groups that match a regular
+	    expression on a specified tag.

 -n          Specifies the name of the varnishd instance to get logs
 	    from.
 If -n is not specified, the host name is used.